What Does the Future of Data Science Hold?

 More data scientists are needed to answer this shortage, and for many, the career pathway begins as a software engineer.
 The role was linked to many of the data scientist jobs identified by LinkedIn, showing up in the resumes of machine-learning engineers, data scientists and big data developers.
 Getting a graduate degree, or a certificate of graduate studies, can help you build the skills and knowledge needed to approach the behemoth that is big data.

-No matter what background you possess, you can attend a program at Elmhurst College to gain insight into concepts like machine learning, data warehousing, quantitative analysis and predictive analytics.
+No matter what background you possess, you can attend a program at Elmhurst University to gain insight into concepts like machine learning, data warehousing, quantitative analysis and predictive analytics.
 Our graduates range from senior customer analytics managers and data engineers to senior software fellows and principal consultants.

 Ready to Be a Part of the Future of Data Science?